 - Remove to a well-floured board or counter and quickly pat together first into a ball and then into a disc.
 Sprinkle both the disc and the rolling pin with flour and roll into an circle about 1/8″ thick and 2″ larger than the diameter of your pie pan.
 Turn the pie pan upside down and hold it over your dough to check size.
 (You can also do this between sheets of waxed paper on a dampened counter, turning over and rolling once on other side to release dough after your dough is about 11″.)
 Carefully and loosely roll pie onto your rolling pin and drape over the pan so that you can

 - Line a 10″ pie pan (or 9 1/2 if you can’t find 10-inch) with the dough, making sure there are no air bubbles in the bottom on the crust.
-Trim overhang and crimp.
+Trim overhang, turn over the edges, and crimp.
 If you don’t know how to crimp a pie crust, use a table fork and press the edges of the dough into the rim of the pie plate.
 (See bottom of post for photos on crimping; they may help.)
 I recommend glass Pyrex pie plates so you can see how done the crust is.

 - You can buy pre-made dough in the refrigerator section at the market.
 Fit it in the pan and continue.
 Don’t buy frozen crust, please.